ROCKY'S TELESCOPE LIST

 Most of the astronomical scopes touted specifically for the beginner are so limited in either quality or capability (or both) that they will quickly be abandoned or replaced.
 Such telescopes are a poor investment.
 If you are reading this article because you are ready to move up from such a scope, you know what I mean.

 Although Newtonian type reflectors usually give the most light grasp for the dollar spent, I recommend refractors or catadioptric scopes with closed optical tubes and I use them exclusively myself.
 They are much easier to care for and keep clean.
 In addition, they are easier to transport and do not need the constant collimation required by Newtonian reflectors.
 I knew that Rocky would be dissatisfied with a telescope that was poorly made, required constant maintenance, or did not give good optical performance.
 I therefore tried to stay with recognized and widely available brands that have been around for a while.
-In this case, Celestron, Meade, Stellarvue, Tele Vue and Orion.
+In this case, Celestron, Stellarvue, Tele Vue, Questar, Orion and Vixen.
 I also included a few used/discontinued telescopes that are a very good value if you can find one in good condition at a fair price.
 Obviously, earlier versions of all the telescopes listed below may be found on the used market at considerable savings.

 Pay particular attention to the mount supplied with a telescope.
 The telescope and mount are a system that is only as good as its weakest link.
 Beginners tend to under-buy when it comes to mounts.
 They do not yet know that if a mount looks about right for a given telescope, it is probably too small.
 The mount must dominate the size and weight of the telescope if it is to provide a stable viewing platform.
 In this regard, Celestron's CG-4 German Equatorial Mount is the "gold standard" for small telescopes.